✓ Medically Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 It has a LOT of amazing ingredients, however, many of them are in a proprietary blend, so that’s the first knock on Athletic Greens.
 Compared to other products, we just don’t know what the doses are.

 Second, it’s very expensive, and you have to get a subscription.
-Only 30 servings costs you just shy of $100.
+30 servings will cost you just shy of $100.

 Still, it’s one of the best greens products out there.